 The Association’s emerging concern is sustainability.
 Recognizing that the Clark Memorial Library provides a variety of services to patrons, the Association meets on a regular basis to review, develop and implement strategies to nurture and grow the library.
 These meetings are held on the fourth Tuesday of every month at 7:30 p.m.
 The public is invited to attend.

 Members are nominated by current Association members or the Library Director.
 We also accept community nominations.
 The Association votes on nominations.
 Members participate on committees.
 Committees include, but are not limited to, the following: Governance, Development, and Maintenance and Grounds.
 The Association has four elected officers: President, Vice President, Secretary and Treasurer.
-A Trustee oversees the endowment.

-Over the last three years the Bethany Library Association has successfully steward library finances through our fundraising efforts and by continued collaboration with the Town of Bethany.
+Over the last six years the Bethany Library Association has successfully steward library finances through our fundraising efforts and by continued collaboration with the Town of Bethany.
 Our annual grant from the Town of Bethany and a capital grant enabled us to regrade the library property to prevent internal flooding.
 These monies also assisted us in renovating our meeting room.
 We are now able to offer a variety of programming, including art exhibitions, and to serve as a public meeting space as necessary.
 The library is now open 40 hours a week.
 And, we are proud to announce that for the first time in our history we have a full-time children’s librarian.

 To continue moving the mission of the library forward, we are engaged in ongoing nonprofit board education and development.